-What is a Policy Period?
+What Is an Insurance Policy Period?

 A major function of a policy period is that it dictates your payment due date.
 If you pay in full, the start of your policy period will be when your payment is due.
-If you pay monthly, your payment will be due on the same number date as your original policy start date.
+If you pay monthly, your payment will be due on the same day of the month as your original policy start date.

 For instance, if you begin your policy on the 5th of June, your monthly payments will be due on the 5th of each month.
 If you pay your premium in full, your next payment will be due at the end of the policy period, which will also be on the 5th of the month.
 All payments will be based on the date the policy is started unless other special arrangements are made.

 Policy period dates can be located in a couple of different places.
-Check your proof of insurance.
-The policy period is always listed.
+Check your proof of insurance: The policy period is always listed.
 It can also be found on the declaration page or you can call your insurance agent or customer service representative.